Prince George’s County History & Fascinating Facts

 Historic Greentown: Greenbelt is a planned community that was designed and built by the federal government during the Great Depression of the 1930s.
 Greenbelt was the first of three federal “greentowns” — with one in Wisconsin and Ohio.
 In 1997, Greenbelt became a National Historic Landmark.

-Down with the ship: During the War of 1812, Commodore Joshua Barney sank his flotilla at Bladensburg rather than have it captured by the British as they stormed the capitol.
+Down with the ship: During the War of 1812, Commodore Joshua Barney sank his flotilla at Bladensburg rather than have it captured by the British as they stormed the capital.

 Sir, I challenge you to a duel: The Dueling Grounds in Colmar Manor was the site of over 50 duels between 1808-1868.
 One of the most famous disputes occurred between Commodore Stephen Decatur and James Barron on March 22, 1820.
 Decatur was fatally wounded during the exchange of gunfire.
 Among others to lose their lives at the Dueling Grounds, General Armistead Mason and Daniel Key, the son of Francis Scott Key.